fpsvogel/fpsvogel.com/src/_posts/2024-03-26-early-career-developer-job-search-after-layoffs.md

 Backing up a little bit, **job networking** is what turned the tide and helped me start getting interviews.
 I described my process [in a previous post](/posts/2024/job-search-networking-for-engineers), and now I can share more on the results.

 I applied for 18 roles that I networked for, i.e. where I didn't submit a cold application.
 These were mostly in December and January, months 4 and 5 in the 6-month search.
-The networking that I did can be divided into three broad types (which you can see represented visually further down, if you want to skip the verbiage):
+The networking that I did can be divided into the three broad types below (which you can see represented visually further down, if you want to skip the verbiage).

+Note that I applied only for remote positions, because there aren't a lot of in-person developer jobs in my area (central Kentucky), and in-person salaries here tend to be lower anyway.
+For anyone living in a tech hub, it's a good idea to do in-person networking too, such as attending local meetups.

 - **Existing connections:** I already had a connection in the company, first- or second-degree.
   - Of 10 attempts, I got 6 recruiter screenings, and in 3 of those I got more interviews.